igsr/igsr_archive/docs/index.rst

 To compare the files between the staging and archive folders, you need to run the script doing::

-  sanitycheck_on_dbfiles.py --settings settings.ini --dbpwd $DBPWD --dbname $DBNAME --directory dir_name --firepwd $FIREPWD
+  sanitycheck_on_dbfiles.py --settings settings.ini --dbpwd $DBPWD --dbname $DBNAME --directory dir_name

 - ``--directory`` is the directory in the FTP area to compare staging and archive.
 - ``--firepwd`` is the password for connecting the FIRE API